MatthewKelly/sampleUpgrade/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

+This project demonstrates a simple hybrid angular 2 and 1 app using ngUpgrade.

+The project uses Angular 2 for routing.

+There are two routes available:
+/sample - combines an angular 1 directive with an angular 2 component /page2 - a purely angular 2 component

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.